SmartlyDressedGames/Unturned-Docs/unity_project.rst

 **Auto Load Level and Auto Load Mode**: Set to a level's folder name to bypass the menu, going from the loading screen directly into singleplayer or the level editor.

 **Glazier**: Overrides default :ref:`doc_glazier`.

+.. _load_core_asset_bundle_from_steam_install:

+**Load Core Asset Bundle From Steam Install**: If enabled, core.masterbundle is loaded from the Steam version of Unturned rather than the local copy.

 Troubleshooting
 ---------------